ZacharyZgw/resolve-conflict-test-poem/README.md

 * We plan our future as if we have a Clue.
 * I never want to lose you.
 * I want you to be my husband, and I want to be your wife.
-* I want to be with you for the rest of my life.
+* I want to be with you for the rest of my LLLLLLife.

 Source: https://www.familyfriendpoems.com/poem/forever-and-always-poem